Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 # Unresolved questions
 - Websocket events could in order to fit with order RFCs proposals.
 - The data structure could change to fit with any database requirement proposed in other RFCs.
-- Relationship of websocket connection to external booking system notification system
+- Relationship of websocket connection to external booking system notification system.
+- What is the stipulated number of active users, or monthly requests, since it is understood that in order to use an external managed database service you need to foresee the above in order to choose a plan accordingly.